Snow Squall: The Last American Clipper Ship

 Volunteer archaeological expeditions pieced together the Snow Squall’s story along with the wreck itself, found in the Falkland Islands.
 This is a fascinating maritime detective story.

-This book begins (and ends) with an unusual volunteer archaeological expedition in the aftermath of the Falkland War but quickly becomes a maritime detective story, as Snow Squall's story is pieced together further with information gleaned from shipping lists, newspaper accounts, disaster books, and diaries.
+This book begins (and ends) with an unusual volunteer archaeological expedition in the aftermath of the Falkland War, but quickly becomes a maritime detective story, as Snow Squall's story is pieced together further with information gleaned from shipping lists, newspaper accounts, disaster books, and diaries.
 Her world turns out to be a fascinating one, from the laying of her keel at the Butler yard in South Portland in 1851; to her captain's problems with storms, unruly crews, and attempted piracy; her owner's attempts to keep her profitable when news of her markets thousands of miles away was months old, and her cargo wouldn't be delivered until months later; and her last captain's heroic efforts to repair his badly damaged ship after going aground near Cape Horn in 1864.
+Hardcover.